cmpunk-best/.dotfiles/README.md

-# kittyconfig
+# wezterm
-Config file for kitty
+Config file for wezterm